Literacy Teacher Resources

 Click here to read more about creating engaging distant learning opportunities through the three part series in ILA's Literacy Today with Diane Lapp!
 Part One is here!

 Funded through the Cares Act and For the Love of Literacy, our team of curriculum writers developed two weeks worth of K-5 lessons to support teachers for the 20-21 school year.
 It's our way of providing a FREE resource to launch into literacy!
+These lessons can be used as part of a launch at the beginning of ANY school year to build a community of readers and writers!

 Best of all, we've compiled some digital materials too in order to help you organize and manage virtual instruction or distance learning.
 Here's the downloadable lesson guide: